IgrecL/japanese/README.md

 Manga can be hard to read at first, because sentences are short and sometime use very specific vocabulary.

 * [Itazuraneko Manga](https://itazuraneko.neocities.org/library/manga.html): a lot of raw manga
-* [Tachiyomi](https://github.com/tachiyomiorg/tachiyomi): you can bulk download Japanesee manga through Tachiyomi and export them to your computer afterwards
+* [Tachiyomi](https://github.com/tachiyomiorg/tachiyomi): you can bulk download Japanese manga through Tachiyomi and export them to your computer afterwards

 ### Books